ucl-contoso-chat/ucl-openai-search/evaluation/README.md

 AZURE_ML_MANAGED_KEY="<access-key>"
 ```

-Either of the two methods in the environment setup has already set up environment variables for both target choices.
+Either of the two methods in the environment setup has already set up environment variables for the target choices.

 ## Generating ground truth data